alintulu/NeuralNetwork/documentation/UnderstandingTheNetwork.md

 # Understanding the network

 A neural network contains layers of interconnected nodes.
 The first layer is a input layer containing a node for each dimension of the input data.
 The input layer is connected to the first hidden layer.
 Each node takes its input and feeds it into an activation function, a function crucial for learning the model.
 The final layer is an output layer that in this case has one node.
-The weights of the edges connecting all the nodes are fine-tuned until the neural network's margin of error is minimal.
+The weights of the edges connecting all the nodes are fine-tuned until the neural network's margin of error is minimzed.

 ![Neural Network](https://github.com/alintulu/NeuralNetwork/blob/master/documentation/images/network.png)